NVIDIA/cuda-quantum/docs/sphinx/specification/cudaq/types.rst

 The :code:`cudaq::qudit` models a :math:`D`-level unit of quantum information.
 The state of this system (for :math:`N` qudits) can be described by a :math:`D`\ :sup:`N`\-dimensional vector in Hilbert space with the absolute square of all elements summing to 1.
-The :code:`cudaq::qudit` encapsulates a unque :code:`std::size_t` modeling the index of the qudit in the underlying quantum memory space (assuming an infinite register of available qudits).
+The :code:`cudaq::qudit` encapsulates a unique :code:`std::size_t` modeling the index of the qudit in the underlying quantum memory space (assuming an infinite register of available qudits).
 To adhere to the no-cloning theorem of quantum mechanics, the :code:`cudaq::qudit` is non-copyable and non-movable.
 Therefore, all :code:`cudaq::qudit`